-Meta descriptions provide information to your potential readers and if you get them to click-through to your website, therein lay the SEO value.
-They should be incorporated and optimized on every single page.
+Meta descriptions provide information to your potential readers and if you get them to click-through to your website, therein is the value - increased traffic and CTRs (click-through rates).
+They should be incorporated and optimized on every single page and post.

-Optimized meta descriptions are 160 or less, they’re unique to that page or post (not duplicated across many), and provide an opportunity to rank for terms and keywords, alongside grabbing your potential reader’s attention.
+Optimized meta descriptions are 160 or less, they’re unique to that page or post (not duplicated across many), and provide an opportunity to rank for terms, phrases, and keywords, alongside grabbing your potential reader’s attention.

 Write meta descriptions for: